eclipse-openj9/openj9-docs/CONTRIBUTING.md

 If work is ongoing, or if there is further work to be done after you create your pull request, (either in the docs or in the code) add a "WIP" (Work In Progress) prefix to the title.

+Create milestones for the OpenJ9 document issues in the openj9-docs repository for tracking purposes.
+To create milestones, in the "Issues" or "Pull requests" tab, click the "Milestones" button next to the "New issue" (or "New pull request") button.
+In the "Milestones" tab, click the "New milestone" button and then specify the details to create a new milestone.
+The New milestone button is available only if you have the permissions to do so.
+You can otherwise contact the repository owners or administrators who have the permission to create milestones.

+You can also create labels to categorize issues and pull requests.
+To create labels, you must be added as a Contributor in the repository by the repository owner or administrator.
+You can see the list of contributors at https://projects.eclipse.org/projects/technology.openj9.

+If you are not marked as a Contributor, issues can be assigned to you only if you have interacted with the issue (for example, added a comment on it).

 ### Previewing pull requests

 Pull requests must be previewed before merging.
-Stage your pull request (i.e. create a temporary draft of your changes) by triggering a Jenkins-ci job.
+Stage your pull request (that is, create a temporary draft of your changes) by triggering a Jenkins-ci job.
 To run the job, add the following trigger comment into a pull request:
 ```
 Jenkins doc stage
 ```